 November 11, 2012 (KHARTOUM) – The leader of Sudan’s mainstream opposition coalition National Consensus Forces (NCF), Farouq Abu Issa, has said that the government will likely find itself with no option but to implement recommendations put forward by the International Monetary Fund to introduce further cuts on fuel subsidies.

-- FILE PHOTO - NCF chairman Farouq Abu Essa (L), NUP leader Al-Sadiq al-Mahdi (M) and PCP leader Hassan Al-Turabi (R) - (Al-Jazeera)
+- NCF chairman Farouk Abu Issa (L) pictured with NUP leader Al-Sadiq al-Mahdi (C) and PCP leader Hassan Al-Turabi (Photo: Reuters)

 In an interview published on Saturday, 10 November, by the bi-weekly Sudanese newspaper Al-Maydan, the NCF chairman dismissed the government’s claim that it is not going to abide by the recommendations contained in an IMF report last week to cut fuel subsidies further in order to curb the widening budget deficit which resulted from losing oil as the main economic lifeline in the wake of South Sudan independence in July 2011.